kwardynski/kwardynski.github.io/gnarly_davidson.md

   <a href="https://drive.google.com/uc?export=view&id=1TChi3_lXqUX4AXrCY0YsOAKj9Uga0cea"><img src="https://drive.google.com/uc?export=view&id=1TChi3_lXqUX4AXrCY0YsOAKj9Uga0cea" style="width: 360px; max-width: 100%; height: auto" title="This doesn't look good" /></a>
 </p>

 The float pin (the little round metal dot right above the screw in the middle of the above picture) is meant to be removed **ONE WAY ONLY** in these CV carbs, there's warnings all over the service manuals and big bold arrows cast into the body of the carburator to show you which way it goes.
 Whoever was previously messing with this carb had obviously ignored these warnings and either tried to tap it out or install it the wrong way - the evidence of which can be seen in the form of the hairline crack on the right-most float post.
-The moment one of these posts breaks - the carburetor becomes a piece of scrap metal.\
+The moment one of these posts breaks - the carburetor becomes a piece of scrap metal.<br/>
 I tried to remove the pin as delicately as I possibly could, but the damage had already been done and the post snapped on me almost immediately...

 <p align="center">